astralway/webindex/docs/code-guide.md

 ### Domain Map Observer

 A CombineQueue is setup to track the number of unique URIs observed in each domain.
 The SummingCombiner from Fluo Recipes combines updates.
-[DomainCombineQ.DomainUpdateObserver][DomainMap] is called when a keys value changes and it queues the changes on the export queue.
+[DomainCombineQ.DomainUpdateObserver][DomainCombineQ] is called when a keys value changes and it queues the changes on the export queue.

 ### Export Queue